-Moving is usually a stressful event.
-Even if you’re moving someplace fun like Minneapolis or Corpus Christi, the difficult process of packing, unpacking, and changing homes inevitably causes some stress.
-That stress doesn’t have to overwhelm you, though, especially if you use self-storage.
-Besides providing you with moving supplies like boxes, a self-storage facility can help ease the difficulties and complications of moving.
-Here are four ways self-storage can make your next move much easier.
+Besides providing you with moving supplies like boxes, a self storage facility can help ease the difficulties and complications of moving.
+Here are four ways renting a storage unit can make your next move much easier.

-Self-storage can take away some of this pressure by giving you the freedom to live in a smaller, cheaper place.
+Self-storage can take away some of this pressure and make moving easier by giving you the freedom to live in a smaller, cheaper place.
 Then, you can look for someplace better and more long-term at your own pace.

 If you’re in between jobs or don’t need to go to work immediately, your move can easily turn into a long vacation.
 All you need to do is put your stuff in storage.
-The price of a self-storage unit is much cheaper than another month or two of rent, leaving you with extra cash to travel.
+The price of a self storage unit is much cheaper than paying another month or two of rent, leaving you with extra cash to travel.

+There are at least eight reasons traveling is good for your health and well-being.
 Turning a move into a vacation can also help relieve the stress of being constantly at work.
-Instead of going straight from packing to unpacking, you give yourself time to relax and take a break, especially if your vacation is laid-back.
+Instead of going straight from packing to unpacking, make moving easier by allowing yourself time to relax and take a break, especially if your vacation is laid back.
 A long walk on the beach followed by a massage is sure to ease the stress of moving.

 Even if you’re moving locally and don’t have time for a vacation, self-storage can be a great option.
 It prevents you from worrying about paying double rent as you arrange your move-out and move-in dates.
 For example, if you’re moving out on the last day of the month and your new place isn’t available until a week later, you can put your boxes and furniture in storage and stay with friends, family or Airbnb for that one week.
 You’ll save a month of rent—and potentially have fun hanging out with your hosts.